eliza411/katacoda-doks/doks/step1.md

 You should see a notice that Python is serving your app at port 80.

-To see the output, click the plus sign (**+**) to the right and select **View HTTP port 80 on Host 1**.
+To see the output, click the plus sign (**+**) to the right (next to the **Terminal** tab) and select **View HTTP port 80 on Host 1**.
 Sure enough, our app prints out "Hello World," a hostname provided by the Docker environment, and a message that it can't connect to Redis.
 (After all, we haven't installed Redis itself, just the Python library that connects to it.)

 Try clicking this to run the app again: